LSFLK/Copper/copper-server/kubernetes/deployment/README.md

      URL :http://localhost/?admin

-     Login with credential username : admin , password : admin and add your own domain here.
+     Login with credential username : admin , password : 12345 and add your own domain here.
 Below you can see relevant settings which you needs to set and set other neccesary settings as your wish.

      - IMAP and SMTP server : email
      - security : STARTTLS